Before beginning your application, please be sure to read through our Online Application Guidelines.

 There is no standard DEVELOP participant.
-As an interdisciplinary program incubating feasibility projects, anyone with an interest in Earth science is welcome to apply.
+As an interdisciplinary program conducting feasibility projects, anyone with an interest in Earth science is welcome to apply.
 DEVELOP accepts participants with skills in a variety of fields, as well as from different phases of their career (currently enrolled students, recent graduates, early career professionals, and transitioning career professionals).
 Applicants with a strong interest in Earth sciences, remote sensing, environmental science, computer science, GIS, technology, and environmental policy are strongly encouraged to apply.
 No previous experience is required in these areas, just an eagerness and interest to learn.
-Visit the Apply page for more information about eligibility.
+Review this page and the FAQs for more information about eligibility.

-Participants are placed on interdisciplinary teams ranging in size from one to eight participants.
+Participants are placed on interdisciplinary teams ranging in size from three to six participants.
 The team works under the guidance of a NASA or partner organization mentor, DEVELOP management at their location, and the DEVELOP National Program Office.
-Meetings are scheduled between the teams and mentor(s) as needed.

 DEVELOP is a unique opportunity and each participant benefits differently.
 Generally speaking, participants can expect to enhance their personal and professional development.
 Participants are given the opportunity to improve their skill sets in communication, presentation, research, collaboration, technical capabilities, and networking, to name a few.

 The DEVELOP application and selection processes are managed on behalf of NASA by contractors.
-DEVELOP selectees are classified as independent consultants.
+DEVELOP selectees are classified as contract employees.

 Do you have questions regarding an opportunity with DEVELOP?
 Please refer to the Questions Section.
 For answers not available there, contact the National Program Office for additional information.

 International applicants interested in working with the DEVELOP Program must be currently registered at, or recently graduated from, an accredited U.S. school.
-Acceptances for international applicants are conditional upon proof of a pre-obtained visa or approved CPT/OPT that will allow them to legally work within the U.S. DEVELOP does not sponsor visa applications or file petitions with U.S. Immigration.
-International applicants are not eligible to apply to NASA Center Locations; however, they are eligible to apply to the locations listed to the right.
+Acceptances for international applicants are conditional upon proof of a pre-obtained visa or approved CPT/OPT that will allow them to legally work within the United States.
+DEVELOP does not sponsor visa applications or file petitions with U.S. Immigration.
+International applicants are not eligible to apply to NASA Center Locations; however, they are eligible to apply to the locations listed below.
 Applicants who do not meet these requirements are not eligible to participate in the DEVELOP Program.